 – identify financial resources to be allocated to the operational and investment budgets for spectrum management.

-6 Assistance with preparations for world radiocommunication conferences (WRC) and with follow-up on WRC decisions
+6 Assistance with preparations for world radiocommunication conferences (WRC) and with follow-up and implementation of WRC decisions

 The submission of joint proposals is a way of guaranteeing that regional needs are taken into account.
 Alongside regional organizations, ITU could give impetus to the establishment and running of regional and subregional preparatory structures for WRCs.

 With support from regional and subregional organizations, the Radiocommunication Bureau could communicate the broad outlines of decisions taken by the conferences, and thereby contribute to establishing a follow-up mechanism for such decisions at national and regional level.

+Implementation of these decisions appears very complicated for some countries, particularly developing countries, taking into account the use of frequency bands by other long-standing radiocommunication services.
+In this purpose, it is essential to encourage the implementation of the relevant results of the world radiocommunication conferences.

 7 Assistance with participation in the work of the relevant ITU-R study groups and their working parties